raintank/worldping-website/content/docs/litmus/checks.md

 ## Web (HTTP & HTTPS)

-During auto-discover, we will parse the path and port information, and look for a successful connection to your endpoint.
+During auto-discover, we will parse the path and port information and look for a successful connection to your endpoint.
 For Content Match, only `regexp` is supported.
 For full details of capabilities, refer to the great resource at: [https://golang.org/pkg/regexp/syntax/](https://golang.org/pkg/regexp/syntax/)

 The collected stats for web checks HTTP and HTTPS are **connect**, **data length**, **DNS**, **recv**, **send**, **status code**, **throughput**, **total**, and **wait**.